T-Strawbs/StellAR/README.md

 ## PC

+When downloading the build from the GitHub release, Windows Defender may report a trojan in the download as a false positive.
+Open Windows Defender to allow the download or build from source.

 If you want to build StellAR for PC, go to 'File' > 'Build Settings...' and make sure the 'Windows, Mac, Linux' platform is selected.
 Modify 'Target Platform', 'Architecture', etc. as required and select 'Build'.
 Choose your destination directory and Unity will create the application in that location.

 ## HoloLens